 Table 3 summarizes the data for the current and all of the previous winter CRC remote sensing campaigns conducted at this site.
 The measurements that were collected in the years following reconstruction of the exit ramp at the 6th Avenue site are delineated in the table by the double lines separating the columns labeled 2013 and 2015.
 The average HC values have been adjusted for this comparison to remove an artificial offset in the measurements.
 This offset, restricted to the HC channel, has been reported in earlier CRC E-23-4 reports.
-Calculation of the offset is accomplished by computing the mode and means of the newest model year and vehicles, and assuming that these vehicles emit negligible levels of hydrocarbons and that the median of these group's emissions distribution should be very close to zero, using the lowest of either of these
+Calculation of the offset is accomplished by computing the mode and means of the newest model year and vehicles, and assuming that these vehicles emit negligible levels of hydrocarbons and that the median of these yalues as the offset.
+The offset adjustment is subtracted or added to the individual hydrocarbon measurements.
+This normalizes each data set to a similar emissions zero point since it is assumed that the cleanest vehicles emit few hydrocarbons.
+Such an approximation will err only slightly